 Even as children grow older and more independent, families play a key role in making sure students get to school safely every day and understand why attendance is so important for success in school and on the job.

 Starting in kindergarten, too many absences can cause children to fall behind in school.

 Did You Know?

-- Missing 10 per cent (or about 18 days) can make it harder to learn to read and can drastically affect a student’s academic success.
+Missing 10 per cent (or about 18 days) of school can make it harder to learn to read and can drastically affect a student’s academic success.